mehotkhan/safarnak.app/CONTRIBUTING.md

 # 4. Create resolvers
 # Add resolver functions to worker/mutations/ or worker/queries/

-# 5. Create client wrappers
-# Add wrapper files to api/mutations/ or api/queries/

-# 6. Use in components
+# 5. Use in components
 # Import generated hooks in React components
 ```